DIRACGrid/DIRAC/docs/source/AdministratorGuide/Tutorials/dmsWithTs.rst

 This created transformation with the unique transformation ID *NNN* (e.g., 1).

-By default this transformation uses *MetaData* information to obtain the input files using the *InputDataAgent*.
+By default this transformation uses *Metadata* information to obtain the input files using the ``InputDataAgent``.
 Instead we can also just add files manually using the list we created previously, replace NNN by the ID of the transformation that was just created::